TUBAF-IfI-LiaScript/VL_SoftwareprojektRobotik/06_EinfuehrungROS.md

 *******************************************************************************
 **Ersetzt ROS2 als ROS1 vollständig?**

+Blick zurück ...

 > *The quick answer is: Yes but with drawbacks.
-So ROS2 Crystal has worked with the new GAzebo with ROS2 support, so you have access to creating your own simulations using only ROS2.
+So ROS2 Crystal has worked with the new Gazebo with ROS2 support, so you have access to creating your own simulations using only ROS2.
 You have access to the main ROS packages like tf, navigation, image_transport, rqt, and the big RVIZ.
 So it would seem that 90% of the current ROS users would be satisfied. ...*

 > *But the reality is that a huge amount of packages don’t come out of the box working for ROS2 or are installed through debians.* [^Ref]

 [^Ref]: The Construct, "ROS2 vs ROS1?
 Or more like ROS2 + ROS1?" https://www.theconstructsim.com/ros2-vs-ros1/, 2018

+> Akutell sollten neue Projekte immer auf ROS2 aufsetzen!

-Unterstützung bietet dabei ein Paket `ros1_bridge`, das die Kommunikation zwischen einem ROS1 und einen ROS2 Graphen sicherstellt.
+Falls es Probleme bei der Umsetzung einzelner Pakete gibt, bietet das Paket `ros1_bridge` Hilfe, das die Kommunikation zwischen einem ROS1 und einen ROS2 Graphen sicherstellt.

 *******************************************************************************